EngagingNetworks/page-builder-templates/README.md

 More will be added soon.

 - **Simple Template** - a simple template with almost the absolute minimum.
 This is useful for testing whether an issue is due to your template or something else, or for beginning templates from scratch.
-The files are in this repository
+The files are in this repository: [Header](https://github.com/EngagingNetworks/page-builder-templates/blob/master/simple-template-header.html) and [Footer](https://github.com/EngagingNetworks/page-builder-templates/blob/master/simple-template-footer.html)